 What’s more, when thinking about the kind of tutor you would like, it’s worth remembering that physics is a highly numerical subject, not least because:

 As a result, some students find that one of the best ways to improve their marks in physics and improve their understanding of the curriculum is to make sure that their knowledge of maths is on par with the requirements of their physics course.

 This can be achieved by hiring a tutor that can not only teach you about topics that may feature on a physics curriculum, such as electromagnetism or Newtonian physics, but who can also make sure you practice and develop the numerical skills required to succeed in this subject.

 Additionally, you have some say over the way your tuition is delivered as well.
 For example, you might want one on one tutoring, or you may feel more confident having tuition in a small group or with an online tutor.

-There’s no single correct choice when it comes to how your tuition is delivered, so remember that it’s more about finding a learning strategy that works for both you and your tutor.
+There’s no single correct choice when it comes to how your tuition is delivered, so remember that it’s more about finding a learning strategy that works for both you and your physics and maths tutor.

 You should be able to find a physics tutor that meets your requirements by looking online.
 (Image Source: CC0 1.0, FirmBee, Pixabay)

 There are a variety of different strategies you can employ to find a physics and maths tutor to help you with your physics studies.
 A few of the most popular ways are outlined below.

 One of the easiest ways to find a tutor is to simply ask one of your friends if they know of any physics and maths tutors that they would recommend who can help you with the areas in physics that you’re struggling with.

 Ideally, your friend should also be taking physics lessons, as that would mean that they have an understanding of the challenges of your syllabus and what they found most useful from tutoring.